nvhieu1978/plutus-pioneer-program/docs/week2.rst

 Example 3 - Forty Two
 ~~~~~~~~~~~~~~~~~~~~~

-Now let's write a validator that looks at at least one of the arguments.
-Let's write a simple one that expects a simple Redeemer.
+For the next example, we will write a validator that does not completely ignore all its arguments.
+We'll write one that expects a simple redeemer.

 Now that we care about the redeemer, we need to be able to reference it.
+Let's call it ``r``.

 .. code:: haskell